 I'm almost as passionate about my need for these items as I am about incredibly delicious food.
 In my kitchen, the magic couldn't happen without them!

 1. Cast Iron Skillet.
 I have a 10-inch and a 12-inch.
 I use one or both of these skillets at least once, if not twice a day.
 They're great for searing meat, making quesadillas, making stews and stir fries, baking breads, satuéing burgers, and more.
 Really, this list is just the tip of the iceberg.
 This pan sears and caramelizes like no other.
 My cast iron skillet only gets a washing if it must.
-Otherwise it lives on the front right burner of my stove, slightly oiled, waiting for action at all times.
+Otherwise it lives on the front left burner of my stove, slightly oiled, waiting for action at all times.

 2. Kitchen Tongs.
 Bacon anyone?
 And how else would I turn roasting vegetables, steak on the grill, or searing scallops?

 3. Glass Mixing Bowls.
 I think I have at least two of every size.
 I use these all the time for prep, mixing, marinating, and even serving.

 4. Sheet Pans.
 These are the best!
 I use them for prepping, roasting, baking pizza crust, baking cookies, and the list goes on -- a lot longer.

 5. Wooden Spatula.
 I'd be hard pressed to enjoy making a stir-fry without this!
 It's the perfect deglazing tool!

 6. Cookie Scoops.
 It shapes all of my cookies, meatballs, crab cakes, risotto cakes, and so on.

 7. Microplane Grater-Zester.
 This cool tool finely grates zest, garlic, chocolate, cheese, and my favorite . . . fresh ginger.